 Next Street is still early in its commitment to being an anti-racist organization and we are always learning, but we are excited to share our early stage commitments towards our anti-racist agenda.

-- All Next Street Employees will receive two days off to volunteer to combat racial inequity
+- Announced that all Next Street Employees will receive two days off to volunteer to combat racial inequity

-- All Next Street employees will receive anti-bias and anti-racist training through an Anti-racism Organizing & Training firm
+- Announced that all Next Street employees will receive anti-bias and anti-racist training through an Anti-racism Organizing & Training firm

 - Through a third-party firm and an internal audit, Next Street will complete a thorough audit of the firm’s practices, suppliers, and communications